Diego Laxalt: Dynamo Moscow

+2021–23: Struggles with injures

 On 22 June 2021, Dynamo Moscow announced the signing of Laxalt on a 3-year contract with an option to extend for one more season.
 It is reported that the cost of the transfer was €3.5 million, and the player's salary will be €2.5 million per year.

+His first two seasons at Dynamo were plagued by recurring injuries to his hip, thigh and knee.
+The longest streak of consecutive games in the starting lineup for him was 7 games in the 2021–22 and 2022–23 seasons.

+2023–24: Top performances and contract extension

+Early in the 2023–24 season, Dynamo's new manager Marcel Lička began to deploy Laxalt in a defensive midfielder position.
+Laxalt was voted player of the month by Dynamo fans for July 2023.
+On 6 August 2023, in an away game against the defending champions Zenit Saint Petersburg, Laxalt assisted on Dynamo's winning goal deep in added time.
+That was the first away Dynamo victory over Zenit in the league after 8 consecutive losses since 2014.
+He was voted player of the month once again for August 2023.

+On 19 October 2023, Laxalt extended his contract with Dynamo to June 2026, with an option for 2026–27 season.

+2024–25: Injuries and departure

+Laxalt's 2024–25 season was again marred by injuries, with the longest consecutive starting-lineup streak limited to 4 games.
+On 22 August 2025, Laxalt left Dynamo by mutual consent.

 International career

 2013 South American Youth Championship

 He made his debut with Uruguay in the 2013 South American Youth Championship in Argentina, on 10 January 2013 in the 3–3 draw against Peru.
 Two days later, he scored his first goal in the 6th minute in an eventual 3–2 win over Brazil.
 On 18 January, his team finished 2nd in Group B, behind Peru.

 On 3 February, he completed all games played, and Uruguay qualified for the 2013 FIFA U-20 World Cup in Turkey and was included in the best XI of the event.

 2013 FIFA U-20 World Cup

 After contributing to qualification for the 2013 FIFA U–20 World Cup, he was included in the squad for the event.
 He made his debut on 2 June 2013, in the 1–0 defeat against Croatia, where he played the full 90 minutes.
 The first victory in the group stage came in the next game, as Uruguay beat New Zealand 2–0.
 Laxalt was substituted in the 82nd minute for Gonzalo Bueno.

 Uruguay also won the last game of the group stage against Uzbekistan, 4–0, the game that allowed Uruguay to qualify for the next round in 2nd place with 6 points, only behind Croatia.
-In the second round, Uruguay defeated Nigeria, with a 2-1 result, where he was substituted for Gonzalo Bueno in the 77th minute.
+In the second round, Uruguay defeated Nigeria, with a 2–1 result, where he was substituted for Gonzalo Bueno in the 77th minute.
 On 6 July, at the quarter-final against Spain, the game went to extra time.